-Cinderblocks are hollow on the inside only giving vertical, not horizontal strength.
-They are prone to stair cracking, horizontal cracking, or vertical cracking which can compromise the structural integrity of the house.
-The most economical way to deal with structural compromised block wall is to install wall pins.
-Wall pins are installed by flooding the core pockets or core cavities with high PSI concrete (reinforced by steel rebar) that spans from the floor to the top of the foundation wall.
-Sometimes this work can be performed from the outside.
-Now there are other methods such as steel high beams or carbon fiber straps—these can be a remedy but they can also be an eye sore.
+Cinderblocks are hollow on the inside, which only gives them vertical, not horizontal strength.
+These blocks are prone to stair cracking, horizontal cracking, or vertical cracking that can compromise the structural integrity of your home.
+While some homeowners turn to methods like steel high beams or carbon fiber straps, we believe these remedies can be eyesores.
+At TRU Basement Waterproofing, we address a structurally compromised block wall with wall pins.
+We install wall pins by flooding the core cavities with high PSI concrete (reinforced by steel rebar).
+The concrete spans from the floor to the top of the foundation wall to mend your damage.

-Water is a natural solvent and as it sits against a stone foundation, over time the mortar between the stones begins to wear away.
-The mortar then turns to white powder and it falls right off, which is called efflorescence.
-One way of dealing with this is through a process called roughcasting, which is a similar process to stucco work.
-The main difference is that roughcasting will have a reinforced vapor barrier behind the roughcasting to block future moisture from deteriorating new finish.
-You will need to also install a modern french drain to do this.
-Why?
-Because gravity will naturally carry the water down and without the french drain, the water will build up and cause damage to your basement.
+Water is a natural solvent and as it sits against a stone foundation, it wears away the mortar between the stones.
+The mortar then turns to white powder and falls off, yielding efflorescence.
+One way of dealing with efflorescence is through a process called roughcasting (which is similar to stucco work).
+The main difference is that roughcasting has a reinforced vapor barrier to block future moisture from deteriorating the new finish.
+This method also requires a French drain installation because of the water carried down naturally by gravity.
+Without the French drain, the water can build up and cause damage to your basement.

-If the cost of roughcasting is too high, one alternative which is more cost effective but doesn’t last as long would be parging the wall.
+If the cost of roughcasting is too high, one foundation repair alternative is parging the wall.
 Parging is simply putting a new skim coat of concrete on top of the stone wall.
-This will eventually deteriorate over time as there is no vapor barrier.
+This is more cost effective but doesn’t last as long.
+It will eventually deteriorate over time, as there is no vapor barrier.

 No matter what type of foundation repair you require, the professionals at TRU Basement Waterproofing can help.
 We can get the job done quickly to restore your area.
 Don’t let water compromise the integrity of your home.
 Schedule an appointment today.